Your golf ball is arguably the most important piece of equipment in your bag. While this expression is perhaps a bit overused, it’s undoubtedly true.

-There’s a reason why the best players on Tour go through a rigorous testing process each year to find their perfect golf ball.
-There’s a reason why the choice of golf ball is a major topic of discussion in Ryder Cup two-ball matches.
-And there’s a reason why TaylorMade has put decades of research, testing, experimentation, and refinement to create a family of 2022 TaylorMade golf balls that are specifically engineered for specific types of golfers.
+That’s why the best players on TOUR go through a rigorous testing process each year to find their perfect golf ball.
+That’s why the choice of golf ball is a major topic of discussion in Ryder Cup two-ball matches.
+And that’s why TaylorMade has put decades of research, testing, experimentation and refinement to create a family of golf balls with different models specifically engineered for certain types of golfers.

-Golf balls are NOT created equal.
-And it’s time to find the ball that fits your swing—and your game—the best.
+Not all golf balls are created equal.
+And it’s time to find the ball that best fits your swing and your game.

-With all of the variations of golf balls out there, it may feel daunting to even know where to start.
-Every hacker, range rat, and scratch player will have their opinions on the “best golf ball.”
+With all of the variations of golf balls out there, we know making the right choice may feel daunting.
+Every hacker, range rat and scratch player will have their opinions on the “best golf ball.”
 But ultimately, what is best for them is unlikely to be perfect for you.
-Instead, we recommend looking at the science, engineering, and technology within each type of TaylorMade golf ball to begin narrowing down your search.
+Instead, we recommend looking at the science, engineering and technology within each type of TaylorMade golf ball to begin narrowing down your search.